 We are avid bread lovers, my hubby and me.
-But the quality of the breads sold in our hometown is pretty yucky.
+But the quality of the breads here in our hometown is pretty yucky.
 Too sweet, bland and my gosh, there’s more holes in it than bread!
 So yep, pretty disappointing.
 We got bored pretty quickly.
 So because of this my hubby even started baking his own bread at home since 2 years!
 Crunchy sourdough bread packed with flavor…

 Back to Malta.
-Maltese bread comes in 2 different ways: HOBZ MALTI (a light sourdough bread shaped into a ball) and FTIRA (a rougher shaped flatbread which has often a hole in the middle, looks like a huge rough donut).
+Maltese bread comes in 2 different ways: HOBZ MALTI (a light sourdough bread shaped into a ball) and FTIRA (a rougher shaped flatbread with a hole in the middle, looks like a huge rough donut).
 Maltese bakers traditionally bake the breads in a stone oven which results in a crunchy crust and a light and fluffy center.
 But what’s the difference between those 2 breads?
 You guessed it right: the ingredients!

 If you have ever baked bread before, this method might look familiar to you.
 Hobz is then baked in a hot stone oven until the top is nicely blackened and blistered.
 Delicious…

 FtiraThe ftira flatbread is mainly made of flour and water that is mixed little by little and left to rest for some time (a couple of days even).
 However I also find recipes that tell you to use a little piece of yeasty sourdough from the hobs dough to help it raise.
 Acts like a kind of yeast starter.

 I have read quite a lot of different opinions on the internet though.
 Hey, I like the fact that people have their own specific home recipe for these things!